MagnusThome/RejsaRubberTrac/README.md

 # RejsaRubberTrac

-Build a cheap wireless tire temperatures and suspension movement logger from only a small cpu/bluetooth board plus a 16-zone temperature sensor and a distance sensor
+A cheap build it yourself wireless tire temperatures and suspension movement logger built from only a small cpu/bluetooth board plus a 16-zone temperature sensor and a distance sensor.

 *__Intended to track/view/logg tire temperatures on race- and trackday cars.__*